bleichenbacher-daniel/Rooterberg/README.md

 * Added two Aegis variants
 * Added more flags for EdDSA public keys.
 * Added more flags to Xdh keys.

+2025/2/2 v.
+0.59
+* Added more Ecdsa tests.
+* Added more tests for Schnorr signatures.
+* Added more tests for Nacl specific algorithms.
+* Changed the format for testing decryption of PKCS8 ciphertexts.
+  The test vectors now contain two results: *privateKeyInfo* contains the full PKCS8 encoding of the encrypted private key. *privateKey* contains only the wrapped private key.
+This addition has been done for convenience, since some implementations already parse the wrapped key.